nilooeli/Machine_Learning/README.md

 *Notebook:* [diabetes_random_forest.ipynb](supervised_algorithms/diabetes_random_forest.ipynb)

-*Description:* This notebook trains and evaluates a Random Forest classifier on the diabetes dataset.
+*Description:* This notebook applies a **Random Forest Classifier** to predict whether a person has diabetes using medical feature inputs.
 It includes:
-- Feature scaling
+- Data preprocessing and feature scaling
-- Training using `RandomForestClassifier`
+- Model training with `RandomForestClassifier`
 - Evaluation using accuracy, precision, recall, F1 score, and ROC AUC
 - A decision tree export and feature importance visualization